Wriar/ShadowBox/README.md

 > [!NOTE]
 > The SB server will not create the directory for you.
 You must create the directory yourself. **NEVER** manually attempt to edit any contents of the filebin, as this may cause the server to crash, corrupt the filebin, or misalign the filetable stored on the SQL server.

-## What works right now and what doesnt?
+## What works right now and what doesn't?
 - [x] User Authentication
 - [x] Rendering Login & File Area
 - [x] Introspecting files